-for precipitation the model fails to produce the positive anomalies along the east coast and California and fails to produce the negative anomalies in the Pacific NW and Ohio River valley (Fig. 15).
+observed patterns show warm anomalies through the eastern half of the country.
+The only opposite anomalies are in the Pacific Northwest and Desert Southwest (Fig. 14), but for precipitation the model fails to produce the positive anomalies along the east coast and California and fails to produce the negative anomalies in the Pacific NW and Ohio River valley (Fig. 15).

 Cold ENSO temperature anomalies (Fig. 16) correlate better with observations than those of warm events.
 Similar positive anomalies appear from the East Coast to the Central Plains, although the magnitudes are smaller for the model.
 Observations show negative anomalies along the Pacific Coast and the Northwest, and the model shows no significant patterns (i.e. anomalies greater than |0.25|) in these regions.
-In fact, no regions of negative anomaly correlations are present.
+In fact, no regions of negative anomalies are present.
 For precipitation (Fig. 17), the model produces negative anomalies similar to observations in the Deep South, Florida, California, and the desert southwest, but it fails to produce the positive anomalies along the Ohio and Mississippi River valleys.

-The results of the ENSO analysis indicate the model's ability to produce ENSO patterns, on average, is limited.
+The results of the ENSO analysis indicate that the model's ability to produce ENSO patterns, on average, is limited.
 But the analysis of the individual events suggests that the model may have the ability to produce similar anomaly patterns of certain variables for an individual ENSO event.
-Errors may come from the forecast of SST anomalies in the Pacific Ocean basin or model sensitivity to the SST anomalies.
+Model sensitivity to the SST boundary forcing may be responsible for the errors.

 Like ENSO, the AO is a major controller of wintertime climate patterns (Thompson and Wallace 1998; Higgins et al. 2000).
-In the 21 years of record used in our study, five positive and seven negative AO events occurred (Table 2).
+In the 21 years of record used in ourstudy, five positive and seven negative AO events occurred (Table 2).
 Temperature and precipitation anomalies associated with AO positive events are shown in Figs. 18 and 19.
-For temperature (Fig. 18), the traditional observation pattern of warm temperatures precipitation anomalies associated with AO positive events are shown in Figs. 18 and 19.
 For temperature (Fig. 18), the traditional observation pattern of warm temperatures throughout the eastern half of the U.S. is not found in the model average.
 In fact, the model produces negative anomalies over most of the country.
 For precipitation (Fig. 19), only two regions have significant patterns in observations; negative anomalies along the northern California coast and positive anomalies in the Mississippi River valley from eastern Texas to Kentucky.
 Negative anomalies are present in the Pacific Northwest instead of California, and a small positive region shifted to the Deep South.

 The model AO negative anomalies for temperature (Fig. 20) fails completely in producing the cold anomalies throughout the majority of the U.S. For precipitation (Fig. 21), the model again shows no ability to produce the anomalies associated with AO negative conditions.
-These results suggest that ocean temperature anomalies in the ocean model are poor.
-They also suggest an inability of the model to maintain low frequency atmospheric modes.
+These results suggest an inability of the model to maintain low frequency atmospheric modes.
 The model's inability to produce the positive precipitation anomalies along the East Coast during AO negative events, which are representative of the higher number of winter storms along the coast, is particularly problematic.

-Anomaly correlations are calculated so similarities in anomaly patterns can be detected.
+Temporal anomaly correlations are calculated so similarities in anomaly patterns can be detected.
 This is a very important test for a GCM, because the model's role is to predict higher or lower values compared to average for the variable of interest.
 Using equation 3, AC was calculated on a seasonal basis.
 Correlations for seasonal temperature and precipitation (Figs. 22 and 23) are poor.
-Anomaly correlations less than 0.5 imply no useful skill.
+Anomaly correlations are less than 0.5 everywhere.
 In fact, for precipitation many of the anomaly correlations are negative, indicating that model and observations show opposite anomaly patterns.